Blood Assurance & Donations

 - Those receiving piercings using sterile technique and single use equipment can donate immediately.

 Very few people are actually ineligible to give due to health reasons.
-Check with the parish nurse if you need more information.

 Blood Donors Prayer